MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 Australia has a long tradition of keeping a written record of parliamentary proceedings in hansard and pioneered their public broadcast.
 It was among the first to allow women to stand for parliament.

 There is arguably room for improvement, though.
-The ~700,000 citizens of the Northern Territory and the Australian Capital Territory are only represented by two senators each, while the states are represented by 12 each.
-What could be some of the implications if a citizen’s vote counts more or less than another?
+The approximately 700,000 citizens of the Northern Territory and the Australian Capital Territory are only represented by two senators each, while the states are represented by 12 each.
+What could be some of the implications if a citizen's vote counts more or less than another?

 The missing pieces